zmitchell/tinkering.xyz/content/optimization-story.md

 mu_cross[1] = m1[2] * m2[0] - m1[0] * m2[2]
 mu_cross[2] = m1[0] * m2[1] - m1[1] * m2[0]
 ```
 This isn't a knock against NumPy.
 NumPy tries to work well for a wide variety of cases, provide a consistent API, provide nice error messages, etc and it generally succeeds.
-However, there's going to be some overhead for any particular case and you may be able to squeeze out some extra performance by stripping out the pieces you don't need.
+However, the tradeoff for all of that nice functionality appears to be significant overhead in some cases.
+You may be able to squeeze out some extra performance by stripping out the pieces you don't need.
 Another area I've done this is `np.savetxt` because I always know the data I'm going to save will be a certain shape.
 {% end %}

 This is what `make_stick_spectrum` looks like: